dkz2r/latex-novice-academic-publishing/episodes/04-document-classes.md

 LaTeX comes with a set of standard document classes:

 - `article`: a short document without chapters
-- `report`: a longer document with chapters, indended for single sided printing
+- `report`: a longer document with chapters, intended for single sided printing
 - `book`: a longer document with chapters, intended for double sided printing, as well as other features like front and back matter
 - `letter`: a short document with no sections